SagarAChitnis/React-Quiz-App/README.md

 An API call to the firebase database fetches all questions in this quiz to render.

+Therefore, to add new questions to the app, we only need to add question in the database.
+No additional JSX required.

 [CLICK HERE](react-quiz-app-2804c.firebaseapp.com) to view the live app.

 ## Quiz Start Page